huggingface/text-embeddings-inference/README.md

 ### Supported Models

-You can use any JinaBERT model with Alibi or absolute positions or any BERT, CamemBERT or XLM-RoBERTa model with absolute positions in `text-embeddings-inference`.
+You can use any JinaBERT model with Alibi or absolute positions or any BERT, CamemBERT, RoBERTa, or XLM-RoBERTa model with absolute positions in `text-embeddings-inference`.

 **Support for other model types will be added in the future.**